CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.admin() ; Requests UAC elevation on Windows.

 - beetroot.cython() ; Generates a cython extension and cleans up afterwards.
+Requires python installed on PATH to use.
+  Or whatever the Unix equivalent of PATH is.

 - beetroot.printn() ; Prints an object without a trailing newline at the end.